 If you love quick cooking pasta dinners, try my Sour Cream Tomato Sauce Pasta or how about this Chicken with Cherry Tomatoes and Basil Pasta.
 Oh and please check out my Shell Pasta with Italian Chicken Sausage and Kale too!

 My husband, Dave, and I went to Italy to celebrate our 10 year Anniversary.
-In Rome I had the most amazing, mouth watering Cacio e Pepe, which is a creamy Parmesan Cheese and Pepper Pasta.
-The traditional recipe has no heavy cream, just the pasta, pasta water, and parmesan cheese to get the creamy consistency.
+In Rome, we had the most amazing pasta dishes.
+One of the best was a mouth watering Cacio e Pepe, which is a creamy Parmesan Cheese and Black Pepper Italian Pasta.
+The traditional recipe has just the pasta, pasta water, and parmesan cheese to get the creamy consistency.

 Quick note!
 This post contains affiliate links, which means I earn a commission (at no extra cost to you) if you purchase from them.
 This commission is what helps me keep this blog afloat :).
 But, I also share these links because I have used the products, genuinely love them, and want you to know exactly what I used.